shadiaduery/US_cities_transportation_C02emissions/README.md

 The report is estimated to be 500 words or less and should be in the README of your github repo.
 Although each group will have a single repo, every group member must submit a link to Bootcampspot.
 No presentation and no presentation materials are required.

+Key Terms:

+Energy "Price" =  The average electricity rate is 13.19 cents per kilowatt hour (kWh).
+The average price a residential customer in the United States pays for electricity is 13.31 cents per kWh.

+Energy "Load" = The load factor percentage is derived by dividing the total kilowatt-hours (kWh) consumed in a designated period by the product of the maximum demand in kilowatts (kW) and the number of hours in the period.

+Energy "Reserves" = Calculated unused physical energy sources.
+Source examples are coal, gas, and oil.
+Known to exist with reasonable certainty.

+Energy "Capacity Factors" = It basically measures how often a plant is running at maximum power.
+A plant with a capacity factor of 100% means it's producing power all of the time.
+Nuclear has the highest capacity factor of any other energy source—producing reliable, carbon-free power more than 92% of the time in 2016